awesome548/LLMind/PROJECT-REPORT.md

 The features are listed in the order a designer would meet them, and each is tied to the mechanism it relies on and the *specific* contribution it makes to design thinking.
 The informing/filtering vocabulary is the dissertation's.

+*Reading note (2026-06-13): the order below is chronological-by-encounter, which no longer matches the architecture's hierarchy.
+Since Iteration K the canonical representation is the living design-space schema (§2.11); the map (§2.4), axes (§2.8), and cross-tab (§2.12) are lenses on it — see the §3 addendum.*

 ### 2.1 Taxonomy generation (project brief → structured dimensions)
 **Mechanism:** the designer writes a project overview; the LLM (with self-reflection